 Sound Mode Effects

-The Sound Mode effects include the Hall Simulator, Reverb, and virtual Surround Sound modelling.
+The Sound Mode effects include the Hall Simulator, Reverb, and virtual Surround Sound modeling.
 The Hall Simulator and Reverb both simulate space.

 The Hall Simulator replicates a large space and is identical to the effect found on the PX-S1000.